bioimage-io/spec-bioimage-io/README.md

 Name of this model.
 The model name should be human readble and only contain letters, numbers, `_`, `-` or spaces and not be longer than 36 characters.

 - `timestamp`
-Timestamp of the initial creation of this model according to [ISO 8601](#https://en.wikipedia.org/wiki/ISO_8601)
+Timestamp of the initial creation of this model in [ISO 8601](#https://en.wikipedia.org/wiki/ISO_8601) format.

 - `description`
 A string containing a brief description.